The Path of Healing

 C. Treasure your birthright

-- Verse 16 – that there be no immoral or godless person like Esau, who sold his own birthright for a single meal.
+Then notice this in verse 16, very interesting, “And that there be no immoral, or godless person like Esau who sold his own birthright for a single meal.”

 That comes out of nowhere.
 Why did he put that in there?
 How does that relate to this thing, but it’s very important.
 It does relate, and it’s giving us a great lesson.
 Treasure your birthright.
 The story is this.
 Jacob and Esau were twins.
 Esau was born first, even by a few minutes, made him born first gave him the birthright of the first born.
 Double inheritance, all the rights of the patriarch, and more importantly the blessings of Abraham.
 Well, one day Esau had been out in the fields hunting all day long, and was famished.
 You could imagine not eating all day.
 You come back late in the evening and you’re famished.
 Jacob had been making this stew that just smelled delicious, and here comes Esau from the field.
 He smells this deliciousness, and he says to Jacob, “Give me some of that stew there.”
 And so, Jacob, being a bit of a conniver, seizes upon the opportunity and he says to Esau, “Trade me your birthright for it.”
 Birthright?
 Hm, let’s think now.
 Birthright, bowl of stew.
 Birthright, bowl of stew.
 Hm, birthright, bowl of stew.
 I’m not sure, really?
 You’re not sure?
 Anyone in their right mind would look at that and go, “It’s not a good deal.”
 Birthright, bowl of stew.
 That’s not a deal.
 You know what Esau said?
 “Okay.”
 Okay.
 You know what Jacob said next?
 “Swear it.
 Swear it.”
 He said, “I do.”
 Why is that put in here?
 Why is that relevant?
 It’s relevant because of this.
 These Hebrews that he’s writing to aren’t valuing what they have in Christ.